Entry generation

 General

-To make it more language agnostic, the entry generator provides a set of model classes which represent the needed information about the source code by the entry genenerator.
+To make it more language agnostic, the entry generator provides a set of model classes which represent the needed information about the source code by the entry generator.
 It expects this information to be gathered and assembled by the calling tool and to be provided in the entry point of the entry generator.

-For Kotlin and Java, this tool is godot-kotlin-symbol-processor (a Kotlin compiler's plugin), which analyses the source code, and gathers the information needed by the entry generator.
-It then calls the entry generator which in turn generates the needed entry files.
+For Kotlin, Java and Scala, this tool is godot-class-graph-symbol-processor, which analyses the byte code, and gathers the information needed by the entry generator.

-The godot-kotlin-symbol-processor
+The godot-class-graph-symbol-processor

-Previously, we implemented our own compiler plugin based on the mpapt project.
 Even though it worked very well, the code was far from easy to understand and as the compiler plugin API is not stable yet.
-Furthermore, MpApt introduced a lot of maintenance work to keep it up to date with the ever evolving Kotlin compiler.

 Debugging

-As godot-kotlin-symbol-processor is a Kotlin compiler plugin and thus the execution context of the entry generator is as well, it cannot be debugged traditionally by just clicking the Debug button on the build task in IntelliJ IDEA like you would do normally for KAPT annotation processors.
+it cannot be debugged traditionally by just clicking the Debug button on the build task in IntelliJ IDEA like you would do normally for KAPT annotation processors.

 To debug a project, open a terminal, change to project's root directory and type the following command:

-1
+1 | |

 This will halt the compilation until you attach a remote debugger.
 You can find a pre-configured run for it in the sample project tests called DebugEntryGenerator.